 - Layer 3: Chocolate Ganache (OPTIONAL) — Half of the ganache goes on here.
 It’s a pretty thin layer, spread it as evenly as you can across the surface of the cake.

-- Layer 4: Pecan Crunch (OPTIONAL) — Half of the pecan crunch mixture goes down here — this one’s a bit harder to spread so try to scatter it evenly and then use the edge of your spatula to gently shift the mixture around on top of the ganache layer.
+- Layer 4: Hazelnut Crunch (OPTIONAL) — Half of the hazelnut crunch mixture goes down here — this one's a bit harder to spread so try to get it in an even layer as best you can.
+I like to make sure I have it around the edges so that there's a visible ring of it on the exterior of the cake.

-Repeat the order above: Coffee soak, chocolate ganache, pecan crunch, and chocolate hazelnut frosting.
+Repeat the order above: Coffee soak, chocolate ganache, hazelnut crunch, and chocolate hazelnut frosting.

 The final layer: Place your last cake round on top, with whichever side is smoothest facing up.
 Apply the rest of the coffee soak, and a final layer of chocolate hazelnut frosting.